 A native of Saskatoon, Sask., Regier is entering his 13th season with the Beavers and his 7th as Director of Hockey Operations and Head Coach.

 At the helm of the Beavers, Regier has amassed a record of 173-33-13 (.839 winning percentage) and guided the program to its first-ever National Championship in 2012-13, earning ACHA Coach of the Year accolades as a result of his efforts.

 During his playing days, Regier played three seasons with the Saskatoon Chiefs of the North Saskatchewan Junior Hockey League from 2001-2003 and during his time with the Chiefs, he led the team in scoring all three seasons, leading the Chiefs to an NSJHL title in 2002.
 Regier was also selected to the annual NSJHL All-Star Game all three seasons.

 Regier, a 2008 graduate with a double major in Marketing and Management, is married to his wife, Ashley, a local kindergarten teacher.
-Both are proud residents of Minot.
+They have a two year old daughter Everette.

 Wyatt comes on board in his first season with the Beavers and will be working closely alongside the goaltenders and defenseman.
 Wyatt, a native of Port Moody, British Columbia, grew up playing his minor hockey in the Greater Vancouver area before moving on to play in the BCHL with the Langley Chiefs and the SJHL with the Nipawin Hawks.

 Wyatt played for the Beavers from 2010-2014, which included the 13′ National Championship team.
 He became the first and only player in the team’s history to be named ACHA Division 1 player of the year, following their title run.
 Wyatt was also named a first team All-American in 2013 and a second team All-American in 2014.
 Holding dual citizenship, he was chosen in his final season to represent team USA at the World University Games in Trentino, Italy.